A Little Late with Lilly Singh: History

-The show maintained its own YouTube channel, featuring highlights as well as other web-exclusive content.
-Cheeks explained that the network did not mind if viewers discovered the series via its YouTube content rather on TV (clips of segments from late-night talk shows, including Fallon's Tonight Show in particular, have been major draws on YouTube).
+The show maintained its own YouTube channel, featuring highlights, as well as other web-exclusive content.
+Cheeks explained that the network did not mind if viewers discovered the series via its YouTube content rather than on TV; clips of segments from late-night talk shows, including Fallon's Tonight Show in particular, have been major draws on YouTube.
 Singh thought of each episode "[having] a life for the next 24 hours" after their television premiere, and told her writing staff that pitches had to be in the form of "the YouTube video title that's going to work with it".

-The network agreed to accommodate Singh's other ventures and entertainment projects, primarily by having her pre-record the first season in advance (as opposed to other late-night programs, where episodes are typically filmed the same day as they are broadcast).
+The network agreed to accommodate Singh's other ventures and entertainment projects, primarily by having her pre-record the first season in advance, as opposed to other late-night programs, where episodes are typically filmed the same day as they are broadcast.
 The first season of 97 episodes was filmed over a three-month span in late-2019.

-Due to this filming schedule, A Little Late was one of the only late-night talk shows to still air studio-based first-run episodes at the onset of the COVID-19 pandemic in the United States (which prompted all other shows to suspend production or move to remotely-produced formats).
+Due to this filming schedule, A Little Late was one of the only late-night talk shows to still air studio-based first-run episodes at the onset of the COVID-19 pandemic in the United States.
 Singh remarked that viewers were raising concerns over the episodes on social media, as they were unaware that they had been filmed "back in 2019 when the only people wearing masks were robbers and Jim Carrey."

 On May 13, 2020, NBC renewed the show for a second season.
-On December 1, 2020, it was announced that season 2 would premiere on January 11, 2021.
-Several production changes were made for the second season, including the addition of a new showrunner and writing staff, and having Singh film the program at a home in Los Angeles rather than a traditional studio set.
+On December 1, 2020, it was announced that season two would premiere on January 11, 2021.
+Several production changes were made for the second season, including the addition of a new showrunner and writing staff, and having Singh film the program at a home in Los Angeles, rather than a traditional studio set.

 On May 6, 2021, NBC announced that A Little Late would end after two seasons, with Singh signing a first-look deal with Universal Television Alternative Studio to produce other new unscripted projects for the company, and NBC opting to "move away" from scheduling original programming in the time slot.